thoughtrealm/bumblebee/README.md

 - The initial CLI environment is still in progress.
 - MVP flows are complete and tested, including critical cipher paths.
 - It is ok to use now.
 - Nevertheless, you may run into bugs.
-If so, please report them.
+If so, please report them as described [here](#reporting).

 ## An Overview Of The Bumblebee Project
 _BumbleBee_ is a system for sharing secrets.